Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 074 : September 21, 2018

-**Today's Progress** :  Studying School of AI's "Move 37" course, and wrote a medium article about designing custom algorithms for music part two.
+**Today's Progress** :  Studying School of AI's "Move 37" course, and wrote a medium article about designing custom algorithms for music part three.

 **Thoughts** : I am learning new things day by day.